-- 9.1.1 Notwithstanding the above, a Board of Trustees, upon the recommendation of the President of the College, may, as an exceptional action and upon a 2/3 roll call vote, grant tenure to an individual faculty member after employment in such college for two (2) consecutive academic years.(N.J.S.A.
-18A60:-9) - 9.2 College Perspectives on Tenure - 9.2.1 Tenure, as established by New Jersey law, is viewed by the College as a specific condition of employment which is afforded to those members of the academic community who qualify for it, and is a means of making the teaching profession attractive to persons of exceptional ability.
+9.1.1 Notwithstanding the above, a Board of Trustees, upon the recommendation of the President of the College, may, as an exceptional action and upon a 2/3 roll call vote, grant tenure to an individual faculty member after employment in such college for two (2) consecutive academic years.
+(N.J.S.A.
+18A60:-9)

+9.2 College Perspectives on Tenure

+- 9.2.1 Tenure, as established by New Jersey law, is viewed by the College as a specific condition of employment which is afforded to those members of the academic community who qualify for it, and is a means of making the teaching profession attractive to persons of exceptional ability.
 While academic tenure is one important protection for academic freedom, it is not a shield for mediocrity, incompetence or academic irresponsibility.
-Notwithstanding the granting of tenure, a member of the faculty is expected to attain and maintain that standard of excellence that led the College to award tenure in the first place. - 9.3 The following guidelines established by the Board of Trustees are used by the College to consider appointments that confer tenure: - 9.3.1 Tenure should be awarded only to individuals whose performance during their probationary period gives clear evidence of the ability and willingness to make a significant and continuing contribution to the growth and development of the institution. - 9.3.2 Tenure should be awarded after presentation of positive evidence of excellence in the achievement of College, program and school standards. - 9.3.3 Tenure should be awarded to those who can demonstrate the ability to fulfill professional responsibilities; as members of the faculty and employees of the College; and not solely because negative evidence to the contrary is not presented. - 9.3.4 In granting tenure to individuals, the needs of the College and the proportion of presently-tenured faculty on both the College-wide and program-wide basis should be considered.
+Notwithstanding the granting of tenure, a member of the faculty is expected to attain and maintain that standard of excellence that led the College to award tenure in the first place. - 9.3 The following guidelines established by the Board of Trustees are used by the College to consider appointments that confer tenure: - 9.3.1 Tenure should be awarded only to individuals whose performance during their probationary period gives clear evidence of the ability

+- and willingness to make a significant and continuing contribution to the growth and development of the institution. - 9.3.2 Tenure should be awarded after presentation of positive evidence of excellence in the achievement of College, program and school standards. - 9.3.3 Tenure should be awarded to those who can demonstrate the ability to fulfill professional responsibilities; as members of the faculty and employees of the College; and not solely because negative evidence to the contrary is not presented. - 9.3.4 In granting tenure to individuals, the needs of the College and the proportion of presently-tenured faculty on both the College-wide and program-wide basis should be considered.
 No tenure quota is imposed.
-However:

-Existing minimum qualifications for appointment or promotion to certain ranks constitute necessary, but not sufficient, justification for awarding tenure.

-9.3.5 Normally, tenure will not be granted to a faculty member in the rank of Instructor, except for library faculty.
-Assistant Professors normally receive promotion to the rank of Associate Professor concurrent with their reappointment with tenure, unless there are unusual circumstances in the individual tenure/promotion situation.

-9.3.6 The College reserves the right not to tenure a faculty member under certain circumstances, including:

-(1) fiscal exigency as determined by the Board of Trustees (2) the determination by the College that long term patterns of enrollment and degrees granted within the candidate's primary program or the future of the program do not warrant the conferral of additional tenure appointments.

-(3) other institutional considerations as determined by the Board of Trustees upon recommendation of the President.

-9.4 In HTMS, applicants for tenure should have a scholarly record that indicates the strong likelihood that they will meet the standards set by the program to be academically qualified as defined by AACSB by the end of their fifth year at Stockton.
+However: - Existing minimum qualifications for appointment or promotion to certain ranks constitute necessary, but not sufficient, justification for awarding tenure. - 9.3.5 Normally, tenure will not be granted to a faculty member in the rank of Instructor, except for library faculty.
+Assistant Professors normally receive promotion to the rank of Associate Professor concurrent with their reappointment with tenure, unless there are unusual circumstances in the individual tenure/promotion situation. - 9.3.6 The College reserves the right not to tenure a faculty member under certain circumstances, including: - (1) fiscal exigency as determined by the Board of Trustees - (2) the determination by the College that long term patterns of enrollment and degrees granted within the candidate's primary program or the future of the program do not warrant the conferral of additional tenure appointments. - (3) other institutional considerations as determined by the Board of Trustees upon recommendation of the President. - 9.4 In Business Studies, applicants for tenure should have a scholarly record that indicates the strong likelihood that, by the end of their sixth year at Stockton, they will meet the standards set by the program in the "Faculty Qualifications and Engagement Standards" to be deemed a Scholarly Academic (SA), or, alternatively, a Practice Academic (PA) (however, persons asserting PA status must continuously publish at least two peer-reviewed journal articles or their scholarly equivalent every five years).